How To Add Beautiful Transfers To Painted Furniture

 Step 3

-Once the transfer is secure… buff with a soft cotton cloth to ensure that all of the tiny areas have good contact with your painted surface; that’s it!
+Once the transfer is secure… buff with a soft cotton cloth to ensure that all the tiny areas have good contact with your painted surface; that’s it!
 No need to even seal this one.
 If you have to for peace of mind… (because I sealed this one, too), use a water-based topcoat.
 I love the flat finish on this piece, so I used a flat topcoat over the whole piece.
 If you want to distress the transfer for an aged look, go for it.
-Super-fine sandpaper will do the trick but have a light hand.
+Super-fine sandpaper will do the trick, but use a light hand.
 It doesn’t take much.

 Paint blending on furniture with a beautiful decor transfer is the perfect look for your next furniture makeover.